-Monday, spiritual epiphany in a lunch meeting; Tuesday, noticed first buds on tulip tree; Wednesday, felt the strongest, gentlest, holy accompaniment while walking down the street; Thursday, was privileged to be taken into the deepest confidence of an acquaintance; Friday, figured out that being the perfect lover, parent, student, friend is not what matters.
-"Into your hands I commend my spirit."
+Monday, spiritual epiphany in a lunch meeting; Tuesday, noticed first buds on tulip tree; Wednesday, felt the strongest, gentlest, holy accompaniment while walking down the street; Thursday, was privileged to be taken into the deepest confidence of an acquaintance; Friday, figured out that being the perfect lover, parent, student, friend is not possible.
+“Into your hands I commend my spirit.”

-Let us learn from the last words of a dying man that in every minute we live--and in the moment when we will die--the open hands of love are waiting to receive our spirits, waiting to receive the whole of our lives.
+Let us learn from the last words of a dying man that in every minute we live—and in the moment when we will die—the open hands of love are waiting to receive our spirits, waiting to receive the whole of our lives.

 This article appeared in the April 2001 issue of U.S. Catholic (Vol. 66, No. 4, page 18).